 Author(s): Peter V. Brett

-Peter went to the University at Buffalo, where he studied Dungeons & Dragons, fencing, and girls.
-Somehow, he also managed to earn a (totally useful!)
-Bachelor of Arts degree in English with a minor in Art History in 1995.
 Following college, Peter spent approximately 8 months managing a comic shop and pondering what to do with his life.
 He then went into medical publishing, squandering ten years of his physical prime sitting in a cubicle.
 He contented himself with writing books he never hoped to sell.
 In June of 2007, his hard work and perseverance paid off, as he sold his 4th novel, THE PAINTED MAN, and in October of 2007, he left his day job to pursue writing full time.
-He lives in New York City with his wife Dani and two cats, Jinx and Max Powers.
+He lives in Brooklyn NY .